Contact us

 The first stage is the creation of an NFT.
 This can be done by anyone with a computer or a smartphone.
 For example, an artist can create a unique piece of art that they want to share with others.

-The artist then needs to sell your piece of art and distribute it across various platforms that offer NFTs such as OpenSea, Rarible, etc. where users can buy pieces of art from other creators/artists as well.
+The artists then need to sell their piece of art and distribute it across various platforms that offer NFTs, such as OpenSea, Rarible, etc., where users can buy pieces of art from other creators/artists as well.

 Examples of NFT Art